Is popular education still relevant today?

 This marked the beginning of the spread of popular education, with the creation of the Cemea(Centres d'entraînement aux méthodes d'éducation active) in 1937, and the many summer camp associations that provided educational and social opportunities for young people.
 The movement continued after the Liberation with the creation of the Fédération nationale des Francas (Mouvement des Francs et Franches Camarades) and the Maisons des Jeunes et de la Culture (MJC), which perpetuated and amplified this popular education of access to culture and knowledge for all.

 At the same time, popular education became increasingly institutionalized.
 In 1953, the Institut national de la jeunesse et de l'éducation populaire (INJEP) federated the various movements, and an official status for professional youth workers was created.
-While popular education became more permanent, it seemed to lose sight of its socially emancipatory character, confining itself to the socio-cultural sphere.
+While it continued to develop, popular education seemed to lose sight of its socially emancipatory character, confining itself to the socio-cultural sphere.

 New fields of action?